Frank1eJohnson/ShipBuilder/README.md

 ## Building the game

-Game sources are intended for game customers and Unreal Engine developers. **You won't be able to run the game from this repository alone**, as the game contents are not included.
+Game sources are intended for game customers and Unreal Engine developers.
 Building from source is only useful if you want to replace the game executable with your own modifications.

 ### Dependencies
 You will need the following tools to build from sources: